 TAMPA, Fla. — Scotland-based Skyrora hopes to launch its first suborbital mission from British soil in the spring following a year of regulatory delays.

-It would be the second launch attempt for the company’s 11-meter-long Skylark L single-stage rocket, which fell 700 meters short of the Karman line after lifting off from Iceland in October 2022.
+It would be the second launch attempt for the company’s 11-meter-long Skylark L single-stage rocket, which only reached an altitude of 300 meters after lifting off from Iceland in October 2022, well short of the 100-kilometer Kármán line.

 Skyrora pinned the failure on a software issue two months later and is eagerly awaiting another attempt to help de-risk Skyrora XL, a three-stage rocket twice as tall for placing payloads into orbits between 500 and 1,000 kilometers above Earth.